Mike Fink: Historical figure

-In the management of his business Mike Fink was a rigid disciplinarian; woe to the man who shirked his responsibilities or did not carry his own weight – literally.
+Mike Fink—In the management of his business Mike Fink was a rigid disciplinarian; woe to the man who shirked his responsibilities or did not carry his own weight – literally.
 He always had his woman along with him and would allow no other man to speak with her.
 She was sometimes a subject for his wonderful skill in marksmanship with the rifle.
 He would have her hold on the top of her head a tin cup filled with whiskey, which he would put a bullet through.
-Another of his feats was to have her hold it between her knees, as in a vise, and then shoot.
+Another of his feats was to have her hold it between her knees, as in a vise, and then shoot."

-According to the Miami Valley Historical Society, (specifically, Miami Valley Vignettes by George C. Crout), until 1815, when he moved west.
+According to the Miami Valley Historical Society (specifically, Miami Valley Vignettes by George C. Crout), until 1815, when he moved west.
 Mike Fink did not operate keel boats on the Ohio but on the Great Miami River from the Ohio River to Fort Loramie, where portage was made to the Maumee River in order to continue going on up to Lake Erie.

 If it was indeed he who joined Ashley's Hundred, Fink died in the Rocky Mountains in 1823 during the course of Ashley's expedition.
 Some say it was a drunken argument over what he always called a chère amie – a romantic interest.
 Timothy Field in 1829 said that in a drunken stupor, when aiming at a mug of beer from the head of his longtime friend, a companion named Carpenter, he shot low; shortly thereafter, his other longtime friend, Talbot, retaliated by killing Fink, using Carpenter's pistol.